 A) Each resident on service will be expected to attend clinic for one day per week (on average) of the course of the rotation.
-If there are no OR cases on a given day, the resident is expected to attend clinic.
-Learning and exposure to imaging/procedures will be emphasized.
-An expectation would be for the resident to see no more than 5 patients per day to maximize educational yield (All PGY).
+Learning and exposure to imaging/procedures will be emphasized as will be seeing post-operative patients that the resident operated on.
+An expectation would be for the resident to see no more than 5 patients per day to maximize educational yield. -CRS clinic includes important ambulatory procedures which should be learned by the resident (All PGY).